 In the case of one function with one variable, the summation reduces to one term, so this linear set of equations was a lot simpler in that case.
 In this case we will have to solve this set of linear equations in each iteration.

 As an example, suppose we want to find the zeroes for the following two functions:

-'''

-f_1(a,x) := Sin(ax)

-and

-f_2(a,x) := a-2
+$f_1(a,x) := Sin(a^x)$

-'''